biocypher/biochatter-paper/manuscript.md

 This method is sometimes described as in-context learning [@doi:10.48550/arxiv.2303.17580] or retrieval-augmented generation [@rag].

 To provide access to this functionality in BioChatter, we implement classes for the connection to, and management of, vector database systems (in the vectorstore_host.py module), and for performing semantic search on the vector database and injecting the results into the prompt (in the vectorstore.py module).
-To demonstrate the use of the API, we add a “Retrieval Augmented Generation” tab to the ChatGSE preview app that allows the upload of text documents to be added to a vector database, which then can be queried to add contextual information to the prompt sent to the primary model.
+To demonstrate the use of the API, we add a “Retrieval-Augmented Generation” tab to the ChatGSE preview app that allows the upload of text documents to be added to a vector database, which then can be queried to add contextual information to the prompt sent to the primary model.
 This contextual information is transparently displayed.
 Since this functionality requires a connection to a vector database system, we provide connectivity to a Milvus server, including a way to start the server in conjunction with a BioCypher knowledge graph and the ChatGSE app in one Docker Compose workflow.